-Her multi-faceted role includes reporting, hosting, analysis and features.
-She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now and SportsCenter, and she often breaks NFL news stories.
+Dianna Russini is an NFL reporter and host contributing to ESPN’s year-round pro football coverage.
+She joined the company in July 2015.
+Russini’s multi-faceted role includes reporting, news-breaking, hosting, analysis and features.
+She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now, Get Up, SportsCenter, and ESPN Radio.

-Russini has also worked for Comcast Sports in Seattle, WNBC in New York City, and News 12 Westchester, N.Y.
+She has also worked for Comcast Sports in Seattle, WNBC in New York City, and News 12 Westchester, N.Y.
 She started her TV career interning at ABC News for Diane Sawyer and WABC.

 A native of Bronx, N.Y., Russini grew up in Norwood, N.J., where she was an All-State athlete in four sports – soccer, basketball, softball and track.
 She attended college at George Mason University where she was a Division 1 soccer player for four years.
 Russini is married and a mother to a son named Michael.